primevprotocol/docs-builder-boost/src/routes/docs/[...1]Overview/[...1]Welcome/+page.md

 ## Support

 If you need further assistance or have any questions, feel free to [DM us on Twitter](https://twitter.com/primev_xyz).
-If you want a direct communication channel you can tell us your issue and our team will can create a Telegram group with the relevant people.
+If you want a direct communication channel you can tell us your issue and our team will create a Telegram group with the relevant people.
 We're open to suggestions if you're looking for an alternative way of receiving support.

 ### References